dranreb22/Production_Line_Tracker/README.md

         3. Allow a user to track production of products, including specifying how many items of that product were created.
 The program will then create a record for each of these items and store them in a collection.
         4. The collection of created items can be displayed at any time.
         5. Production statistics can be displayed – Total items produced, number of each item type, the number of unique products created etc.
-        6. Employee accounts can be made.
+        6.  io.github.dranreb22.Employee accounts can be made.
         7. Allow easy modification to handle different products.
     -   Actual / For class
         1. Solidify understanding of object oriented programming.